Maykonn/docker-symfony-4-restful/README.md

 ```

 ## Using the initial provided API
-The initial api code provided by this bundle is an authentication API for Symfony 4 using a JWT approach, below are listed
+The initial RESTful API code provided by this bundle is an example of a JWT Authentication approach with Symfony 4,
-all initial routes provided:
+below are listed all initial routes provided:

 `POST > http://app.localhost:8080/register` (json body example):
 ```JSON